Lauri1010/myyframework/README.md

 # myyframework php framework
 php framework with advanced sql generation capabilities.
 With myyFramework you can make complex sql easily and fast and develop using a modular design with "get only what you need".
 Note: this this is currently a work in progress, see below for details for participation in the project.
+This project is intended to be used with PHP 7.3

 ## To get started:
 1. Create a database (using heidi sql for instance) in mysql.